fontys-intersect/fontys-intersect-2020/bestpractices/authorization.md

 ## Explanation
 **Validate Sessions**

 When an entity calls a method, the application needs to know if this call is legit in its request.
 The entity has a session that it uses to validate its request.
 The backend needs to check if the session, tied to this specific user, has a right to exist or not.
 If not, terminate the user or deny the request.

 **Validate user Role & permissions**
 In the entity session, there's usualy information stored that the backend can use to identify the entity and the permissions it has.
 When the entity calls a method the user role is given as a parameter to the backend, it is then compared to the permissions certain users have to see if this current user has the permission to execute the command it requests.

 ## Uses
 Authorization needs to be properly implemented.
 If the wrong entity has access to methods he has to business using, it could spell a lot of trouble.
 The correct implementation should be to validate the session given by the entity when a call is made to make sure the entity has the right to be able to make a call, and the permissions of that entity need to be checked to make sure he has the right to call the specified method.

+If you want to know more about authentication in IoT, [Cloud Security Alliance](https://downloads.cloudsecurityalliance.org/assets/research/internet-of-things/identity-and-access-management-for-the-iot.pdf) has created a more in-depth guideline to oversee identity and access management.

 ## Flaws
 It is possible that, if a hacker has found a way around the the authorization process, this implementation would be useless.